Abdelrahman18999/Compare_UDFs/README.md

 Why compare Python and Scala UDFs?

 Python UDFs run in a separate process, leading to inter-process communication overhead.
+Pyspark wrapper will call Java wrapper using the **PY4J** connection allows a python application to call a Java application, and the Java wrapper runs Scala core in JVM.

 Scala UDFs run directly in the JVM, providing better performance.